 From the automotive workshop to innovation management.

 Mr Brügel, today you are shaping the future of mobility as Head of Innovation Management.
-You started your career at the Mercedes-Benz Group in the training workshop.
+You started your career at Mercedes-Benz in the training workshop.
 How did you get started back then?

 I still remember my first day of training very well - it was very exciting.
 I used to commute by bus to the plant in Rastatt.
 And when I first arrived, I was totally impressed by the huge site.
 By chance I met two other new apprentices and we were so excited that we couldn't find the training workshop at first (laughs).
 When we finally got there, it was great to meet the instructors and the other apprentices.
 I immediately felt that I belonged.
 Feel free to call me Benjamin, by the way.